Cube Steak Recipe

 This cube steak recipe is hearty, savory and flavorful.
 It has the flavor of steak, but a somewhat similar texture to ground beef.
 The gravy is smooth and savory.

 This steak is thin and slightly resembles ground beef.
+It does not have the traditional thickness of steak.
+Due to its thinness, do not overcook.

 How to Make